List of EastEnders characters introduced in 2006: Liz Turner

 When Liz returns to Walford, she and Patrick start a relationship.
 Patrick worries that Liz wants to marry him but is relieved when Liz says she does not want to get married at her age.
 She decides she cannot continue the relationship without Owen's blessing, so begs Patrick to help find him.
 However, Denise asks Patrick to ask Liz to back off searching for Owen, and Patrick attempts to end their relationship, but Liz still wants to continue.
 That night Owen's body is discovered in the Square, and the next day the police inform Liz, leaving her devastated.
 Liz informs the police that she believes Denise is capable of killing Owen and watches as she is taken in for questioning.
 Liz then mourns Owen with Libby, but Libby disowns her after finding out that Liz had spoken to the police about Denise.
 Another body is found, which is identified as Denise's.
 Liz goes to Denise's wake and Patrick asks her to leave, but Libby says she wants her to stay and she reconciles with her granddaughter.
 On Libby's birthday, Liz gives her a photo of Owen.
-She is later surprised when shes Libby and her family run from the house with Denise, who turns out to have been held hostage by Lucas ever since she learned about what he did to Owen and Trina - with Lucas having murdered another woman to make it appear that Denise committed suicide.
-It is then that Patrick reveals to Liz and the rest of the square that Lucas was the one who killed Owen and Trina - not Denise.
-Shortly afterwards, Liz watches as Lucas surrenders himself to the police and is arrested for her son's murder - as well as Trina's death too.
+She is later surprised when Libby and her family run from the house with Denise, who turns out to have been held hostage by Lucas ever since she learned about what he did to Owen and Trina – with Lucas having murdered another woman to make it appear that Denise committed suicide.
+It is then that Patrick reveals to Liz and the rest of the square that Lucas was the one who killed Owen and Trina – not Denise.
+Shortly afterwards, Liz watches as Lucas surrenders himself to the police and is arrested for her son's murder – as well as Trina's death too.

 Liz soon decides that she will return to Spain after Owen's funeral, and Chelsea asks to come with her to start a new life.
 Denise insists that Libby goes with them for a holiday.
-Preparing to leave, Liz says a final goodbye to Dot - saying it is hard to meet friends at her age.
+Preparing to leave, Liz says a final goodbye to Dot – saying it is hard to meet friends at her age.
 She is surprised when Dot remains relatively cold towards her, hiding the fact she does not want Liz to leave.
 Liz then says goodbye to Patrick, saying she will not return to England and that he has missed his chance.
 Waving goodbye to Walford, Liz leaves in a taxi with Libby and Chelsea.